Sigmmma/c20/src/content/h4/h4-ek/readme.md

 keywords:
   - h4
   - h4-ek
+  - midnight
 ---
 The **Halo 4 Mod Tools** are the official release of content creation tools for [Halo 4](~h4).
 They are updated versions of the original internal tools used during development of the game and are an evolution of [Halo Reach's tools](~hr-ek).

+# Getting started
+See the [general installation steps](~/general/mod-tools#installation) for help installing these tools.
+Don't forget to run the extract script!

 # Changelog
 This changelog is focused on known notable modding-related changes and is not guaranteed to be complete.